lnishan/awesome-competitive-programming/README.md

 - [SGU](http://acm.sgu.ru/)
 SGU is an old-school online judge maintained by Saratov State University.
 A high-rated competitive programmer - Huang I-Wen (dreamoon) thinks that it's the hardest online judge because its problems require unusual skills.
 - [HDU](http://acm.hdu.edu.cn/)
 HDU is an online judge maintained by Hangzhou Dianzi University.
-It holds a pretty nice problemset.
-Users can also run virtual contests on this platform.
+It's home to many classic problems from the Chinese IOI scene.
 - [UVa](https://uva.onlinejudge.org/)
 An old-school problem archive / online judge with rich history.
 Thousands of problems, including many classic ones, are featured here.
 However, it is strongly advised that you practice with [uHunt](http://uhunt.felix-halim.net/id/0) following its "Competitive Programming Exercise" section.
 - [HackerRank](https://www.hackerrank.com)